 Towards the end of the cave was when the river trail got insane.
-Outside of Asia there is no way that they would allow people to walk on their own through something like this.
-There was a small lagoon, where you took a step forward and suddenly there was no footing below to keep you above water, so you splash down.
-I doggie-paddled five seconds and reached the other end where I saw the people in front of me climb up onto.
-Luckily the rocks are easy to grab onto, to keep your head above water until you find your footing, then you can hoist yourself up to where the water is only knee-deep again.
+The guide led us through a small lagoon, where I took a step forward and suddenly there was no footing below me.
+I doggie-paddled five seconds and reached the other end where I saw the people climb up out of the water.
+Luckily the rocks are easy to grab onto, to keep your head above water until you can hoist yourself up to shallower waters.

-The next portion was a descending staircase wide enough only for one person, and luckily there was a rope on one side that we could hold on to.
-The catch was the river was cascading over the staircase in a forceful waterfall.
-None of those in front of me had any clue about the best way to go down because the guides were not around to guide, but generally people went down forward-facing.
-I almost took a serious tumble here when I slipped on a rock below my front foot, and the only thing that kept me from creating a domino effect with the others down the waterfall was that I was holding on to the rope and I still maintained some balance on my back foot.
+The next portion of the cave was a steep staircase wide enough only for one person.
+I had to grab on to a rope on one side to keep my balance as the river cascaded past my legs.
+I almost took a serious tumble here when I slipped on a rock below.
+The only thing that kept me from creating a domino effect with the others down the waterfall was that I was holding on to the rope.

-I do not know how it was possible for 50+ people to go through this dangerous cave-river in almost complete darkness, without one person twisting their ankle or scraping their elbows or shins on the rocks hard enough to draw blood.
-We were all safe!
+I do not know how it was possible for 50+ people to go through this dangerous cave-river in almost complete darkness, without one person twisting their ankle or otherwise injuring themselves.
+In the end, we all made it!

-After grabbing our belongings, we took the same trail back to the boat then took the scenic way back to the cabins.
+After existing the cave and grabbing our belongings, we took the same jungle trail back to the longboat.
+The driver took us a scenic way over the lake back to the overwater bungalows.

-We had a bit more time to swim or take kayaks out onto the water, or relax in the common area, before the buffet dinner was served.
-They had a vegetarian and a meat version of each curry and they had fried rice as well.
+We had a bit more down time to swim or take kayaks out onto the lake or relax in the common area before the buffet dinner was served.
+The chefs made a vegetarian and a meat version of a number of different Thai curries and fried rice as well.
 They brought around some fresh caught fish that they had grilled, and put one on each table.
 For dessert there was the fruit from the market!

 Day 2 - A boat safari, lake ride, and exploring a dry cave

-On the way back to the longboat port, we passed by a famous geological structure of the three cliffs that are sticking straight out of the water.
-The boat circled around there for a bit as everyone took pictures, then returned us to dry land.
+For one last stop on the way back to the longboat port, we passed by a famous geological structure of three limestone cliffs sticking straight out of the water.
+Known as the “three sisters”, the boat circled around them for a bit so everyone could take pictures.

-We went back in the minivan then were dropped off at one last location for lunch.
+We went back in the minivan then were dropped off at a small viewpoint for lunch.
 The guides passed out little pack lunches for all of us that had fried noodles in it, and they gave us some pineapples as well.
 We had about 45 minutes to wander around the rest area where there were great views of the lake and a Buddhist temple at the top of a small hill.

 After this it was a straight drive back to town!

-I had a 4:30 pickup for an overnight bus to Bangkok, so I was glad that we made it back to town around 2pm, earlier than planned.
-I used the wifi to check in with my family (no wifi at the cabins or in the park), then I was on my way to Bangkok!
+I had a 4:30pm pickup for an overnight bus to Bangkok, so I was glad that we made it back to Khlong Sok town around 2pm, earlier than planned.